iGio90/Dwarf/README.md

 # DWARF

 Aka a gui for android reverse engineers and crackers.
+Or damn, what a reversed fluffy or yet, duck warrios are rich as fuck.
+Whatever you like!
 Built on top of pyqt5, frida and some terrible code.

 ![Dwarf](https://github.com/iGio90/Dwarf/blob/master/ui/dwarf.png?raw=true)